Pyhä-Luosto Hiking Trails

 Recommended direction: can be done in both directions.

-At first, the trail follows the Tunturiaapa Nature Trail, but just before the Tiaislaavu lean-to shelter, it branches off to the south-east, towards the Porolaavu lean-to shelter.
-At first, the Poropolku Trail runs in a dry heath forest.
+At first, the trail follows Tunturiaapa Nature Trail, but just before Tiaislaavu lean-to shelter, it branches off to the south-east, towards Porolaavu lean-to shelter.
+At first, Poropolku Trail runs in a dry heath forest.
 Hikers may notice the ruins of a logging cabin on the edge of a small depression.
 Thereafter, they will see a reindeer round-up fence of the Pyhä-Kallio reindeer herding cooperative.
-From the Porolaavu lean-to shelter, the trail continues across a mire, along duckboards, to an illuminated skiing trail base.
+From Porolaavu lean-to shelter, the trail continues across a mire, along duckboards, to an illuminated skiing trail base.
 By walking along it, you will arrive at Kerontie Road.
 Return to the visitor centre along the pedestrian and bicycle route.

 Please Note